 Cost Comparison: Upfront Investment vs. Long-Term Savings

-- Operational Savings: Because they transfer heat rather than creating it, heat pumps can significantly lower monthly energy bills.
+- Operational Savings: Because they transfer heat rather than creating it, heat pumps can help lower monthly energy bills.

 - Incentives: Rebates are often available for high-efficiency heat pumps, helping to offset the initial investment.